aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xls-to-ett/_index.md

 ---
 title: C# XLS to ETT - XLS to ETT Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-XLS to ETT in C#.
-C# Convert XLS to ETT saveformat.
-C# XLS to ETT format.
-Save XLS to ETT C#.
+Convert XLS to ETT quickly and easily with Aspose.Cells.
+C# XLS to ETT.
+C# Save XLS to ETT.
+Save XLS as ETT using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., XLS to ETT in C#., C# XLS to ETT saveformat., XLS to ETT C#., C# Convert XLS to ETT]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert XLS to ETT in C#., Save XLS to ETT using C#., C# XLS to ETT saveformat., XLS to ETT Converter., C# Save XLS as ETT]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}